rows/ditto/packages/ditto/README.md

 ## Ditto

-A plugin to work with HTML clipboard format on Windwos and MacOS.
+A plugin to work with HTML clipboard format on Windows and MacOS.

 On other platforms it falls back to default Flutter text clipboard.